Tax relief for employees

 Using a company car for business

-You can claim tax relief on the money you’ve spent on fuel for business trips in your company car.
-Keep records to show the actual cost of the fuel you’ve bought.
+You can claim tax relief on the money you’ve spent on fuel or electricity for business trips in your company car.
+Keep records to show the actual cost of the fuel or electricity you’ve bought or used.

 If your employer reimburses only some of the money, you can claim relief on the difference.